Most Difficult Problem Ever

 - ''The Most Difficult Go Problem Ever'', Brett und Stein Verlag 2011.
 This book presents the most profound analysis of the famous problem of the Igo Hatsuyoron.
 It summarizes the early research and reveals the latest findings, apparently invalidating the known solutions.
 It has about 300 solution diagrams, and a further 50 explanatory diagrams.
 It is based on a subset of the diagrams from the DGoZ web-site mentioned next.

-- The Deutsche Go Zeitung has a far more detailed discussion of The really most difficult Go problem ever, which has well over 2,000 diagrams, over about 500 A4 pages, as well as SGF sources, which include most established variations.
+- The Deutsche Go Zeitung has a far more detailed discussion of The really most difficult Go problem ever, which has well over 2,000 diagrams, over about 500 A4 pages, as well as SGF sources, which include most established variations (the contents is also available at http://2011.igohatsuyoron120.de).
 All versions use the same diagrams.
 The main version is in German, with a good parallel (human-mediated) English translation.
 The Japanese, and Chinese, versions were obtained using BabelFish? to do the translation automatically, and are therefore somewhat flawed.
 This site is being updated and improved quite actively (as of August 2011).
 It contains an introduction to the problem and an overview of the key-results, in historical order (in German and English only).
 In February 2011 there was added the fourth edition of a supplement of over 1,000 variations (on amateur kyu level only) after the "bad-shape" move in the top right corner, which is suspected to possibly win the game again for Black.

 - There is an interactive version of the Deutsche Go Zeitung analysis (mentioned above), which includes the English-language commentary (as of June 2008), and the record (without comments) dated January 2011.
 It uses the brilliant free tool EidoGo.
 You can experiment with your own variations, and save the changes as a standard SGF file.